dbratu777/ece4724-dissection/html/analysis.md

 **80 mAh / 0.6 mA = 133.3 hours**

-The total battery usage is also offset by the solar cells when sufficient light is present, so the actual battery lifetime is likely significantly longer.
-These numbers can simply be used to represent the potential battery lifetime in absolute absence of light.
+The total battery usage is offset by the solar cells when sufficient light is present, so the actual battery lifetime is likely significantly longer than 83.3 – 133.3 hours.
+These results can simply be used to represent the potential battery range in an absolute absence of light.

 ## Bill of Materials

 The cost of the microcontroller is not directly discussed in this section as it is obscured and likely CASIO propriety; however, it is worth noting that the MCU is a chip-on-board application-specific integrated-chip (ASIC) obscured by black epoxy.
 This method of directly mounting the die to the board and coating it with epoxy is done to minimize manufacturing costs.

 Many of the components used in the device are now obsolete or are marked with manufacturer-specific codes, such as the diodes, LCD, and solar cells.
-As such, best-fit components have been selected, based on the measured ratings, appearance, and functionality of each component, to estimate the approximate bill of materials in the following sections.
+As such, best-fit components have been selected, based on the measured ratings, appearance, and functionality of each component, to estimate the approximate bill of materials in the following subsections.
 Where possible, bulk prices were used for components to replicate manufacturing practices.

 ### Electronic Components